-If you want to find your printer’s specifications, on you favorite browser type your printer model (e.g. xerox workcentre 6515dni) followed by the word ‘specifications’.
+If you want to find your printer’s specifications, on your favorite browser, type your printer model (e.g., xerox workcentre 6515dni) followed by the word ‘specifications’.

-Most probably one of the first results will lead you to the manufacturer’s website and to the specifications you are looking for.
+One of the first results will probably lead you to the manufacturer’s website and the specifications you seek.

-For example, at home we are using a HP printer and according to its specification is does use:
+For example, at home, we are using an HP printer, and according to its specification is does use:

 > 13.95 Watts while printing